 The 2018 euro shorts international film festival will be held in London for the second consecutive year.
 This year screenings will be at the prestigious Prince Charles Cinema in the West End of London (Leicester Square).

 Our mission is to discover new storytellers by showcasing innovating and unique visions in independent cinema.

 The festival will showcase independent filmmakers dedicated to discovering the brightest emerging voices in storytelling.
 Competitive sections for short form cinema; a diverse selection of films from around the world, selected to showcase break-out global talent.

-The Grand Prize Winning Film will screen in competition at the Academy Award Qualifying Los Angeles International Short Film Festival, an official qualifying event for BAFTA short film awards and the Canadian Screen Awards.
+The Grand Prize Winner will screen in competition at the Academy Award Qualifying LA Shorts International Film Festival (July 25 - August 2, 2018) an official qualifying event for BAFTA short film awards and the Canadian Screen Awards.

 The following awards will be announced.

 * Best Comedy

 The 2018 euro shorts International Film Festival Official Selections will compete in the following categories, at the prestigious international short film night in Los Angeles.

 Best Costume Design

 euro shorts accepts short films of any genre under 45 minutes (including credits) in the following categories: Narrative, Documentary, Animation, Drama, Comedy, Music Videos, Webisodes, Branded Content.